 What Is a Breathing Tube?

 A breathing tube or endotracheal tube goes through the mouth or nose into the airway to keep air flowing into the lungs.
-A breathing tube may be placed if a person cannot maintain their airway due to an illness or accident, if they cannot breathe without assistance, or both.
+A breathing tube may be placed if a person cannot maintain their airway due to an illness or accident, or if they cannot breathe without assistance, or both.

 Never Miss a Beat!

 Thank you for subscribing!